-Our BSc (Hons) Nursing course explores; research and evidence based practice, organisational and team working, health and chronic disease, nursing children and older people.
-This Nursing degree is available full and part time online and full time on-campus for qualified nurses with a diploma or equivalent level study, who wish to attain a degree in nursing.
+Our BSc (Hons) Nursing course explores; research and evidence based practice, organizational and team working, end of life care, health and chronic disease.
+This Nursing degree is available full time campus based for qualified nurses with a diploma or equivalent level of study, who wish to attain a degree in nursing.
 Students do not need to be in practice, but must be registered practitioners in their own country.

 You will engage with global nursing perspectives, different nursing cultures developing their personal skills in managing care in a changing world.
-Collaborative learning is encouraged.
+Collaborative learning is encouraging.

 September and January